python/cpython/Doc/library/os.path.rst

    Return the time of last access of *path*.
 The return value is a number giving the number of seconds since the epoch (see the  :mod:`time` module).
-Raise :exc:`os.error` if the file does not exist or is inaccessible.
+Raise :exc:`OSError` if the file does not exist or is inaccessible.

    If :func:`os.stat_float_times` returns True, the result is a floating point number.